 When you run this script you should receive a sample LIGO/Virgo/KAGRA notice every hour.
-The output will be the same as the output in the offline-testing-avro section below.
+The output will be the same as the output in the Offline Testing section below.

 Offline Testing

 Sample files are available to download at any time for testing responses to notices without needing to wait for the one-per-hour example.